Rudra-Maity/emplyee-management/README.md

-# Employee Management System
+# Employee Management System - Installation Guide

-A complete Employee Management System built with CodeIgniter 3 and MySQL.
+This is a complete Employee Management System built with CodeIgniter 3 and MySQL.
+Follow these steps to set up and run the application on your local environment using XAMPP.

 ## Prerequisites
 - XAMPP (with PHP 7.3 or higher)